DanielRotenberg/swift-book/TSPL.docc/LanguageGuide/Macros.md

     ),

     // Library that exposes a macro as part of its API.
-    .target(name: "MyProject", dependencies: ["MyProjectMacros"]), ]
+    .target(name: "YoProject", dependencies: ["YoProjectMacros"]), ]
 ```

 The code above defines two targets:
-`MyProjectMacros` contains the implementation of the macros,
+`YoProjectMacros` contains the implementation of the macros,
-and `MyProject` makes those macros available.
+and `YoProject` makes those macros available.

 The implementation of a macro
 uses the [SwiftSyntax][] module to interact with Swift code